vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-node-js/index.md

 7. Click on the ***Settings*** tab.
 8. Click on the ***DELETE SERVICE INSTANCE*** button, and confirm the deletion.

 Congratulations!
-You’re ready to start using Tanzu GemFire.
-You will need to create a new Tanzu GemFire Service Instance when working with your own application.
+You’re ready to start using VMware GemFire.
+You will need to create a new VMware GemFire Service Instance when working with your own application.